broadinstitute/DropSift/README.md

 **DropSift** is a nucleus caller for single-nucleus and single-nucleus RNA sequencing (sn/snRNA-seq) data.

 This tool distinguishes between nuclei and empty droplets by combining summary metrics of cell barcodes—such as total UMI counts, fraction of intronic reads, and percentage of mitochondrial reads.
-It additionally leverages gene expression to learn signatures of empty droplet expression, and can leverage cellbender remove background outputs.
+It also incorporates gene expression to learn signatures characteristic of empty droplets, and can optionally make use of CellBender’s [remove-background](https://github.com/broadinstitute/CellBender) outputs.
 DropSift uses these features to robustly identify true nuclei across a variety of datasets.

 ## Installation